fhiso/tsc-governance/board/by-laws-special.md

-During the Extended Organisational Period, the Board may, as necessary, amend the Bylaws to fully support organisational requirements by majority vote of the Board and without a Special Resolution.
+During the Extended Organisational Period, the Board may, as necessary, amend the Bylaws to fully support organisational requirements by majority vote of the Board without requiring a Special Resolution.
 The requirement to hold an Annual General Meeting is waived during the Extended Organisational Period.